verpejas/tumbleweed-update/README.md

 # tumbleweed-update
 An automated script to perform update tasks on Opensuse Tumbleweed using zypper and flatpak, allowing for GPUcache cleanup

 I made this thing some time ago, i use it every couple days to update my machine.
 The script refreshes zypper, performs "dup" update as well as updates all the flatpaks.
-At the end it asks if you want to clean the gpucache (i had many issues with google chrome after TW updates, using this after update before rebooting resolved those issues).
-At the end it asks for a reboot.
+At the end it asks if you want to clean the gpucache ( it is important, as I had many issues with Google Chrome not displaying graphics correctly after TW updates,.Using my script after updates, before rebooting, resolved those issues completely).
+At the end it asks if you want to reboot.

 The script is just 3 update commands and two while loops - one for choice of gpucache cleaning and one for reboot choice.
-I have it in my ~/bin folder named "myupdate", so every time i execute "myupdate" command in the terminal, it takes care of everything for me.
+It also has a command that finds any GPUcache folders in ~/ and deletes them, so they can regenerate after reboot properly.
+I have it in my ~/bin folder named "myupdate", so every time i execute "myupdate" command in the terminal, it takes care of everything.

-I did not implement non-interactive zypper updates, just as a safety measure, so if you can spot a bad update or bad vendor you can cancel or abort it and interact with zypper.
-Same goes for flatpaks
+I did NOT implement non-interactive zypper or flatpak updates, just as a safety measure, so in case you spot a bad update or bad vendor, you can cancel or abort it and interact with zypper or flatpak.

+If you want the non-interactive setup, simply change "sudo zypper refresh && sudo zypper dup && sudo flatpak update" to "sudo zypper refresh && sudo zypper --non-interactive dup && sudo flatpak update --noninteractive"

 Here are the contents of the bash script fiile:
 ```bash